If Your Renewals Are Unpredictable

 Claims had been rising year-over-year, resulting in a 32% renewal increase.

 Moved the company from an experience-rated plan to a pooled structure to stabilize costs and reduce volatility.
+The transition required a further 4% increase on top of their renewal rates.

 Welding & Fabrication Company